 The AMC Customer Service Office-Pacific opened in Seoul in 1966.
 It was renamed the Logistics Assistance Office-Far East (LAO-FE) in 1972.
-AMC Forward-Far East was later established in 1986 to coordinate all AMC activities in the Far East.
-Consolidated under AMC Forward-FE were entities including the Depot Support Activity Far East (DSAFE), LAO-FE, the LAP senior command representatives and others.
+AMC Forward-Far East was established in 1986 to coordinate all AMC activities in the Far East.
+Consolidated under AMC Forward-FE were entities including the Depot Support Activity Far East (DSAFE), LAO-FE, and the LAP senior command representatives.
 AMC-Logistics Support Element-FE was established in 1995 to correct mission fragmentation.

-The U.S. Army Operations Support Command, the predecessor of ASC, took over management in 2000.
+In 2000, U.S. Army Operations Support Command took over management.
 The DSAFE and Combat Equipment Battalion-Far East began reporting to AMC-FE in 2000.
 The name of the command returned to AMC Forward-Far East in 2001.

-On May 1, 2005, AMC Forward-FE was re-designated as Army Field Support Brigade-Far East (AFSB-FE).
-The AFSB-FE restructured its Logistics Assistance Offices to provide modular support to the 8th U.S. Army.
+On May 1, 2005, AMC Forward-FE was redesignated as Army Field Support Brigade-Far East (AFSB-FE).
+The AFSB-FE restructured its logistics assistance offices to provide modular support to the 8th U.S. Army.
 The unit became the 403rd Army Field Support Brigade in 2008.
 The AFSB-FE was disestablished Oct.
 16, 2007.

 The 403rd assumed responsibility for LOGCAP operations in the Pacific, the watercraft mission in Yokohama, and AMC functions in Japan and Okinawa.
 Effective Oct.
-1, 2013, the 403rd assumed mission command of the Directorates of Logistics in Japan and Korea, that were subsequently renamed Logistics Readiness Centers (LRCs), to ensure effective and efficient transfer of responsibilities from Army garrisons to the 403rd.
-Linking Soldiers at the smallest outposts in Korea and Japan to the national sustainment base makes the 403rd AFSB a pivotal part of the materiel enterprise.
+1, 2013, the 403rd assumed mission command of the Directorates of Logistics in Japan and Korea that were subsequently renamed Logistics Readiness Centers to ensure effective and efficient transfer of responsibilities from garrisons to the 403rd.

-www.aschq.army.mil/Units/403rd

-f /403AFSB
+www.aschq.army.mil/Units/403rd f /403AFSB

-- Headquarters Joint Base Lewis-McChord, Washington - Charleston, South Carolina
+Headquarters - Joint Base Lewis-McChord, Washington Charleston, South Carolina